khalid-el-masnaoui/PHP-Notes/REFACTORING-UPGRADING.md

 - **Improving Performance (Indirectly):**
     While not the primary goal, refactoring can sometimes lead to performance improvements by optimizing algorithms or reducing unnecessary computations.

+### Starting With Refactoring Guideline

+The "rewrite everything" approach is tempting for several reasons. **Starting fresh means freedom from technical debt** and outdated design patterns

+However, rewrites **consistently take longer than initially estimated**, often by factors of 2-3x. **Critical business logic and edge cases** can be buried in the old code and easily overlooked.
+Users expect all existing functionality to work, including obscure features you may not even know exist.
+Fresh codebases introduce their own bugs, sometimes replacing old problems with new ones.

+A complete refactoring comes with its problems as well:
+> **The primary cause of refactoring problems is fragmentation or lack of proper project knowledge on the application’s business model and more.**

+A more balanced approach recognizes the value in both preserving what works and improving what doesn't. `=>` **Incremental Refactoring**

+**When a Rewrite Makes Sense :**
+	Despite favoring refactoring in most cases, complete rewrites can be justified when **the technology stack is truly obsolete** (e.g., PHP 5.3 or earlier), business requirements have fundamentally changed, the application needs to serve dramatically different purposes, or the current architecture simply cannot support essential new features.

+For optimal results, refactoring efforts should be performed concurrently with producing business knowledge.
+You can analyze each and every area of a module individually over an extended period of time while shaping a **repeatable refactoring process for the whole app**.

+I will be discussing how we can reduce to eliminate such problems with some intuitive well known strategies

 ### Techniques for Refactoring PHP Code